Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/30-UserInterface.md

 Besides the main menu, the environment can be split into two areas.
 On the left side there are the *dashboard* view and the *editor* windows.
 Editors contain the actual notation for changing the model.
 For the diagram editor this consists of a canvas as well as a *palette* with the available tools.
 This is where the actual modelling happens.
 The diagram editor's palette separates the available model elements into several groups, like *Relationships*, *Fields* or *Actions*.
 It is possible to have multiple elements at the same time in one model for each of these types.
 The visible groups and tools in the palette depends on which *layers* you have enabled in the diagram.
 More about these layers will be explained later.

 On the right side is an arrangement of different *views*.
-For example there is an outline view with a miniature display of the editor window, a properties view used to edit properties of model elements.
+For example there is an [outline view](33-Views#outline-view) with a miniature display of the editor window and a [properties view](33-Views#properties-view) used to edit properties of model elements.

 ![Editor with palette and several views](images/ui_basic.png "Editor with palette and several views")

 ## Main menu

 ### File menu

+The file menu contains actions about handling model files and projects.

 * ![New application](images/menu_file_new.png) New application - Starts the wizard for [creating a new model project](20-GettingStarted.md#create-your-first-application-in-10-minutes).
 * ![Open model](images/menu_file_open.png) Open model - Displays a sub menu for different ways to open existing models.